Scotch-Irish Canadians: History

 The Orange Order in Canada is a fraternal organization originating from Ulster.
 The group's name is a tribute to King William of Orange.
 Their holiday, The Twelfth, is celebrated by members and Ulster-Scots worldwide commemorating King William's victory of the Catholic King James at the Battle of the Boyne.
+It is a public holiday in Newfoundland and Labrador.
 The Orange Order's members must swear loyalty to the British Monarch and to uphold the teachings of Protestant Christianity.
 The order for a long time had huge political influence in Canada.
 By 1844, six of Toronto's ten aldermen were Orangemen, and over the rest of the nineteenth century twenty of twenty-three mayors would be as well.
 The organization is quite controversial and despised and labeled sectarian by Irish Catholics.
 Numbers of riots have ensued due to the Orange Order.

 In 1913, the Orange Association of Manitoba volunteered a regiment to fight with the Ulster Volunteers against the new Irish government if Home Rule were to be introduced to Ireland.
 Orangemen played a big part in suppressing the Upper Canada Rebellion of William Lyon Mackenzie in 1837.
 Though the rebellion was short-lived, 317 Orangemen were sworn into the local militia by the Mayor of Toronto and then resisted Mackenzie's march down Yonge Street in 1837.
 They were involved in fighting against the Fenians at Ridgeway, Ontario in 1866.
 An obelisk there marks the spot where Orangemen died in defending the colony against an attack by members of Clan na Gael (commonly known as Fenians).
 Orangemen in western Canada helped suppress the rebellions of Louis Riel in 1870 and 1885.
 The murder of abducted Orangeman Thomas Scott was a turning point in the 1870 Red River Rebellion which caused the Dominion government to launch the Red River Expedition to restore order.
 The first Orange Warrant in Manitoba and the North West Territories was carried by a member of this expedition.

 The call to arms by Bro.
 Sir Sam Hughes, the Canadian Minister for War and member of LOL 557 Lindsay Ontario, resulted in some 80,000 members from Canada volunteering for service during the First World War.